Feat-FeAR/logSpace/content/docs/setups/hugo.md

 and change content.
 All the saved changes will be reflected on the site in real time, without the need to refresh your browser each time!__.

-In addition, you can now add/modify the _README file_, `.gitignore`, and the license file.
+Also, now you can add/modify the _README file_, `.gitignore`, and the license file.

 ## Themes